Dealing with PTSD Symptoms After Leaving Domestic Abuse

 If you have nightmares that wake you from a sound sleep, try to have something to do when you're jerked awake from fear.
 Keep a pen and paper by your bed and write down the dream.
 You could drink a from a glass of water kept on your night stand.
 You could get up, make your bed, and then crawl back into it.
 Interacting with something you can taste, touch, or smell will pull you out of the dream, calm you down, and let you go back to sleep.

 Look into the Emotional Freedom Technique (EFT) too.
 In theory, EFT works similarly to EMDR therapy (see below), but you can do it yourself.
 EFT is also called "tapping" and there are plenty of free videos and information articles online.
-(See more at Anxiety Treatments Are Effective)

-Therapies for PTSD Symptoms
+Therapies That Help PTSD Symptoms

 If there's a therapist that practices Eye Movement Desensitization and Reprocessing (EMDR) therapy near you, then give them a call.
 EMDR therapy can be a miracle cure for some people with PTSD symptoms and it would be worth it to find out if you're a person it will help.